opensearch-project/project-website/_posts/2023-08-23-cluster-metrics-monitors-blog.md

 10. [_cat/tasks](https://opensearch.org/docs/2.9/api-reference/cat/cat-tasks/)

 In this blog post, we’ll walk through two common use cases for this monitor type: [monitoring CPU utilization](#monitoring-cluster-cpu-utilization) and [monitoring JVM memory pressure](#monitoring-cluster-jvm-memory-pressure).
-Additionally, we’ll present use cases for the newly-supported APIs, [`_cat/indices`](#_catindices) and [`_cat/shards`](#_catshards).
+Additionally, we’ll present use cases for the newly supported APIs [`_cat/indices`](#_catindices) and [`_cat/shards`](#_catshards).

 ## Monitoring cluster CPU utilization

 By creating a cluster metrics monitor that calls the `_cluster/stats` API, you can receive alerts when the CPU utilization of the cluster reaches a certain threshold.
-To generate an alert when the CPU utilization reaches or exceeds 60%, use the following steps:
+To generate an alert when the CPU utilization reaches or exceeds 60%, follow these steps:

 1. From the top menu, select **OpenSearch Plugins** > **Alerting**.
-1. In the **Monitors** tab, select **Create monitor**.
+1. On the **Monitors** tab, select **Create monitor**.
 1. Select the **Per cluster metrics monitor** option.
 For demonstration purposes, you’ll configure this monitor to run every minute by leaving the default values under **Schedule**.
 1. Under **Query** > **Request type**, select **Cluster stats**.
 In the response preview, you can see that the current CPU utilization for this cluster is 0%.
     ![Configuring the request type](/assets/media/blog-images/2023-08-23-cluster-metrics-monitors-blog/cluster-metrics-v29-cpu2-request-type.png){: .img-fluid }
-1. Configure a trigger condition that compares the CPU percent to your desired threshold:
+1. Configure a trigger condition that compares the CPU percentage to your desired threshold:
     ```bash
     ctx.results[0].nodes.process.cpu.percent >= 60
     ```